signl4/docs/integrations/widgelix/widgelix.md

 ---
 # SIGNL4 Integration with Widgelix

+[GreenMesh](https://greenmesh.org/widgelix/) [Widgelix](https://widgelix.com/) is a cloud-based IoT platform that helps you to manage and control devices.
+Collect, analyze and visualize data from various devices, systems or protocols.

+Mobile workers are not able to sit in front of a dashboard and actively monitor problems.
+SIGNL4 enables Widglelix to notify the mobile teams in the field or on call in real-time.
+This speeds up their response significantly and frees resources in the operations.

 SIGNL4 is natively integrated in Widgelix.
 You can configure it in the Rule Engine.

 ![widgelixCard](widgelix-card.png)